 The M.A.S. in Global Affairs requires one year of graduate study at Yale.
 To complete the degree, students must pass eight courses in one year of full-time study.
 Courses are chosen in consultation with the DGS at the start of each term.
 The program of study is customized to a student’s individual academic and professional goals.

 Special Requirements for the M.A.
 Joint-Degree Programs

 Joint-degree candidates must fulfill all of the requirements of both programs in which they are enrolled before receiving either degree.
 Joint-degree students must take at least twelve graduate-level courses in Arts and Sciences departments or in professional schools other than the one granting the joint degree toward the Global Affairs program requirements.
-Three of these will be GLBL 801, GLBL 802, and GLBL 803, though the DGS may waive a portion of the Core for a joint-degree candidate.
+Three of these will be GLBL 801, GLBL 802, and GLBL 803, though the DGS may waive a portion of the core for a joint-degree candidate.
 Two of the twelve courses may be language courses.
-Under no circumstances will students be allowed a Global Affairs concentration in the functional area in which they will be receiving a joint degree.

 Applicants to the joint-degree programs must apply separately, by the appropriate deadline, to the Graduate School for the Global Affairs M.A. program and to the professional school involved.
 Decisions on admissions and fellowship support are made independently by each school.
 Students are encouraged to apply to both programs simultaneously.
 They may also apply during their first year at Yale to the second program for a joint degree.
 If accepted into the new program, they must receive approval for credit allocation upon registration from both degree programs.